-- (I) changes to operational procedures or techniques; - (II) maintenance changes involving inspection frequency and content, function checks, overhaul requirements and time limits, which will require amendment of the scheduled maintenance periods or tasks in the approved Programme; - (III) amendments to Approved manuals (e.g., Maintenance Manual, Crew Manual); - (IV) initiation of modifications; - (V) special inspections or fleet campaigns; - (VI) spares provisioning; - (VII) staff training; and - (VIII) manpower and equipment planning; - (B) the procedures for effecting changes to the Programme should be described, and the associated documentation should include a planned completion date for each corrective action, where applicable;

-- (viii) organisational responsibilities - the organisational structure and the departments responsible for the administration of the Programme should be stated.
+- (IV) initiation of modifications; - (V) special inspections or fleet campaigns; - (VI) spares provisioning; - (VII) staff training; and - (VIII) manpower and equipment planning; - B. the procedures for effecting changes to the Programme should be described, and the associated documentation should include a planned completion date for each corrective action, where applicable; - (viii) organisational responsibilities the organisational structure and the departments responsible for the administration of the Programme should be stated.
 The chains of responsibility for individuals and departments (Engineering Production, Quality Control, Operations, etc.) in respect of the Programme, together with the formation and functions of any Programme control committees, should be defined.
-This information should be contained in the Maintenance Control Manual as appropriate; - (ix) presentation of information to the Authority- - (A) the production of reports and the notification of Programme events to the Authority will have to be agreed with the Authority.
-As the information to be supplied to the Authority will vary for individual Programmes, the Programme and its associated documentation should define at least the following: - (B) the format and content of routine and event reports; - (C) the time scales for the production of reports together with their distribution; - (D) details of any special reports (Annual Reports, special investigations, etc.); - (E) reports supporting requests for increases in periods between maintenance (escalation) and for amendments to the Programme.
-These reports should contain sufficient detailed information to enable the Authority to make its own evaluation where necessary;
+This information should be contained in the Maintenance Control Manual as appropriate; - (ix) presentation of information to the Authority- - A. the production of reports and the notification of Programme events to the Authority will have to be agreed with the Authority.
+As the information to be supplied to the Authority will vary for individual Programmes, the Programme and its associated documentation should define at least the following:

+- B. the format and content of routine and event reports; - C. the time scales for the production of reports together with their distribution; - D. details of any special reports (Annual Re- ports, special investigations, etc.); - E. reports supporting requests for increases in periods between maintenance (escalation) and for amendments to the Programme.
+These reports should contain sufficient detailed information to enable the Authority to make its own evaluation where necessary; - F. the production and distribution of agenda and minutes of various meetings related to the Programme and its functions; - G. the identification of the availability of any non-reportable information which may be used to support the Programme (e.g., ,in- house' information);